umakantsharmacedcoss/developer-documentation/source/includes/_plugin_extending_api.md

 }
 ```

-To add custom API endpoints, simply define the routes under the API firewall in the [addon's config file](#routes).
+To add custom API endpoints, simply define the routes under the API firewall in the [plugin's config file](#routes).
 This will place the route behind /api which will only be accessible if the requester has been authorized via OAuth.

 The api controller(s), should extend `Mautic\ApiBundle\Controller\CommonApiController` to leverage the helper methods provided and to utilize the REST views.